 In addition, a written request for an estimate of pro rata pension share can be requested from the Office of Retirement.
 When the spouse makes a written request for this information, it will be sent to the employee as well.
 A written request for the name and number of the health benefits policy for family members can also be requested from the Office of Retirement: 202-261-8960.

 Important Note: Other personal information regarding employees, spouses, or dependents covered by the Privacy Act can only be released with the consent of the individual concerned or for other specified “routine uses,” as published in the Federal Register pursuant to the Privacy Act, or pursuant to a court order, or pursuant to another specific statutory exception of the Privacy Act.

 Credit Union Membership

-A divorced spouse can have an account at either the State Department Federal Credit Union (SDFCU) or the Lafayette Federal Credit Union (USAID) if he/she:
+A divorced spouse can have an account at either the State Department Federal Credit Union (SDFCU) or the Lafayette Federal Credit Union (USAID) if they:

-- Has an account in his/her own name prior to the divorce; or
+- Have an account in their own name prior to the divorce; or

-- Has a blood relative (such as a child) with an For more information, contact:
+- Have a blood relative (such as a child) with an For more information, contact: